mfbush/instrumental-analysis/canvas-pages/part-2.md

 ## UV-Vis Absorption Spectrometry
 ### Learning Objectives
 *At the conclusion of in-class and outside learning, participants will be able to:*
+- Describe limitations to Beer's law.
+- Qualitatively predict whether a limitation to Beer's law will cause a positive or negative bias to an analysis.
+- Using principles from general chemistry, estimate the effect of speciation on the apparent absorbance of an analyte.
+- Compare types and sources of noise in transmittance measurements.
+- Describe the steps required to develop a procedure for an absorbance measurement.
+- Using classical least-squares analysis, quantify individual analytes in a mixture.
+- Using results from a spectrophotometric titration, determine the end point of the titration and the concentration of the analyte.

 ### In-Class Materials
 - [Notebook](https://github.com/mfbush/instrumental-analysis/blob/main/notebooks/uv-vis.ipynb)
 ### Post-Class Materials
+- Review the standard addition method, a learning objective from CHEM 321 Quantitative Analysis
+- 13B: Beer's Law
+- 13C: The Effects of Instrumental Noise on Spectrophotometric Analyses
+- 14D: Quantitative Analysis by Absorption Measurements
+- 14E: Photometric and Spectrophotometric Titrations
+- Suggested Problems: Example 13-1, 13-8, 13-9, 14-4, 14-8, 14-10
 ### Professional in the Field

 ## Molecular Luminescence